mahc30/JustLikeTheSimulations/README.md

 The reason is that i'll be doing this by myself, me, only me and myself with help of myself *and the documentation of p5 and a ridiculous amount of stack overflow probably*

 So i just did it after probably 30 mins, better than i expected... when i was looking for how to make a circumference i found that CodingTrain-San has done this before but it's ok...
-I will act as i didn't know that to feel more original
+I will act as i didn't know that to feel more original.

+**News** I made it bounce because that would be nice to practice some physics too, i will think in *features* to add later.